-Recycled Paper and Solid Timber - Sheffield
+Recycled Paper and Solid Timber - Nether Edge

 This lovely recycled paper and sold timber kitchen-diner was a great project to work on.
 The property was bought as two separate flats, and there was previously a bedroom in the ground floor space where this kitchen is now.
 Our client originally approached us to design a kitchen for them and we drew plans up for this ‘bedroom’ space.
 However, after further thought they decided to extend the property and we redesigned a kitchen to fit a new extended ground floor.